martinheidegger/node-combined-stream/Readme.md

 The amount of bytes (or characters) currently buffered by `combinedStream`.

+### combinedStream.autoEnd = `true`

+If true it will automatically dispatch an end event after all streams are read.
+Else you have to call end manually.

 ### combinedStream.append(stream)

 Appends the given `stream` to the combinedStream object.
 If `pauseStreams` is